 Why do I need a permit to renovate my home?

-The City of Winnipeg uses the permit system to review plans and audit construction of individual homes, and to make sure that the intended renovations comply with zoning laws, building and electrical codes, and other such ordinances.
+The City of Winnipeg uses the permit system to review plans and audit the construction of individual homes, and to make sure that the intended renovations comply with zoning laws, building and electrical codes, and other such ordinances.

-This helps reduce the number of renovations and changes that may break zoning and building codes – leading to higher-quality buildings and more consistency between buildings in Winnipeg.
+This helps reduce the number of renovations and changes that may break zoning and building codes, leading to higher-quality buildings and more consistency between buildings in Winnipeg.

 What happens if I don’t get a permit for my renovation?

-If you do small renovation projects yourself without getting a renovation permit, or worse you hire a professional renovation company that fails to obtain the proper permit, a lot of bad things can happen to you.
+If you do small renovation projects yourself without getting a renovation permit or worse, you hire a professional renovation company that fails to obtain the proper permit, a lot of bad things can happen to you.

 And, even if you don’t obtain a permit, you will be charged the cost of a permit “after the fact,” and legal action may be taken to ensure that you pay for your permit, and for any associated fees and fines, if applicable.

 Home resale complications due to renovations without a permit

 In the future, it may also be harder to sell your property, even if the authorities do not find out about an unauthorized renovation.
 A home inspector, for example, may find the unpermitted renovation while you’re trying to sell the house – and if it does not meet code requirements, this will be reported to the buyer, complicating the sale and leading to potential issues with the City of Winnipeg.

 Don’t attempt any renovation without a permit in Winnipeg